 He made himself known by his unique technique that he created to paint, namely the printing ink.
 It is a painting made of sensitivity and virtuosity.
 His palette is rich and subtle; yellows, ochres, cobalt blues, grays.
 He has an innate sense of light to render, colors that sing.

-He was inducted into the prestigious Cercle de la garnison of Quebec in 2008.
-His paintings travel around the world.
+He was honored at the prestigious Cercle de la Garnison of Quebec in May 2008.
+The paintings of Jacques Jourdain travel around the world.
 He exhibited in several art galleries in Quebec, Canada and abroad.
+The city of Saint-Ferréol-les-Neiges inaugurated on October 1, 2017 a showroom named after Jacques Jourdain.